haskell/haskell-language-server/docs/troubleshooting.md

 ### Reproducing failures on the command-line

-The `haskell-language-server` binary can be with a specific file as an argument, which will make it try and load that file specifically.
+The `haskell-language-server` binary can be run from the command line.

+If it is run with a specific file as an argument, it will try and load that file specifically.
+If it is run without a specific file, it will try and load all the files in the project.

-If you are having trouble loading a file in the editor, then loading it in this way can help make the failure more obvious and reproducible.
+If you are having trouble loading one or many files in the editor, then testing it this way can help make the failure more obvious and reproducible.

-This also provides an easy way to get the logs (with or without `--debug`) if you are having trouble finding them when the server is launched by the client.
+Running HLS from the command-line directly also provides an easy way to get the logs (with or without `--debug`).

 ### Plugin-related issues